dmitry/has_translations/README.md

     I18n.locale = :ru
     article.title # заголовок

-You can use text filtering plugins, like acts_as_textiled and validations.
+You can use text filtering plugins, like acts_as_sanitiled and validations, and anything else that is available to the ActiveRecord:
-No restrictions at all.
-Please, give me an example... sure:

     class ArticleTranslation < ActiveRecord::Base
-      acts_as_textiled :title, :text
+      acts_as_sanitiled :title, :text

       validates_presence_of :title, :text
       validates_length_of :title, :maximum => 100